cyclic-software/starter-discord-bot/README.md

 # Register slash commands
 1. Make sure all of the environment variables have been correctly set up
-2. Make a `GET` request to
-   - `https://[your bot's url].cyclic.app/register_commands`
+2. Go to `https://[your bot's url].cyclic.app/register_commands`
-   This route makes a put request to register a `/yo` command on your discord sever
+   This route makes a put request to register two commands on your server: `/yo` and `/dm`
         ```
         app.get('/register_commands', async (req,res) =>{
         ```

 Refer to the [discord docs](https://discord.com/developers/docs/interactions/application-commands#bulk-overwrite-guild-application-commands) to extend this further

 After registering commands, you should see them available in your discord server